amzn/selling-partner-api-docs/guides/en-US/use-case-guides/reports-api-use-case-guide/reports-api-use-case-guide_2021-06-30.md

 **Scheduling a report**

 You can have Amazon automatically submit report requests on a schedule using the createReportSchedule operation.
 See [Tutorial: Schedule and retrieve reports](#tutorial-schedule-and-retrieve-reports) for instructions for scheduling reports.

+**Retrieving automatically generated reports**

+Amazon generates some reports automatically.
+See [Tutorial: Retrieve reports that are automatically generated](#tutorial-retrieve-reports-that-are-automatically-generated) for instructions for retrieving those reports.

 ## Terminology